 Subsidized housing is provided by the government of the US with the help of state and local agencies who give rental assistance to the low-income households where the government may pay for the rent where most of the subsidies are offered as per section 8 subsidized housing and Public housing schemes.

 Public housing involves apartment complexes where the eligible low-income group, disabled and elderly people are offered houses through local agencies.
-If the request for such accommodation is accepted the agency offer provides the home or posts the request on the waitlist.
+If the request for such accommodation is accepted, the agency offer provides the home or posts with the request on the waitlist.

 Such a facility can be obtained as per section 8 where tenant-based section 8 offers a voucher to the renter who can look for the home themselves and offer the voucher to the landlord.
 Some who are facing a job loss or are evicted may get subsidies, where they may not have to pay even the minimum rent.

-In the UK, the NPPF defines the meaning of affordable housing which includes social rented, intermediate or affordable homes that are provided to the eligible households.
-The eligibility is determined by the local house price and incomes.
+In the UK, the NPPF defines the meaning of affordable housing, which includes social rented, intermediate or affordable homes that are provided to eligible households.
+The eligibility is determined by the local house price and income.
 The housing includes provisions where one can remain at affordable prices for a subsidy that is recycled for the alternative affordable housing provision.